babel/website/docs/template.md

 Type: `RegExp | false`
 Default: `/^[_$A-Z0-9]+$/`

+> This option is not compatible with `syntacticPlaceholders: true`

 A pattern to search for when looking for Identifier and StringLiteral nodes that should be considered placeholders.